 Separate accounts are designed to deliver safety and stability by preserving principal and accumulating earnings.
 The separate account assets include, but are not limited to, contributions invested in domestic and international common stocks, high-quality short-term debt securities, real estate, private market bonds and mortgages, and high-yield fixed income securities that are slightly below investment grade, all of which are valued at fair value.
 The NAV of each of the separate accounts is calculated in a manner consistent with GAAP for investment companies and is determinative of their fair value and represents the price at which the Plan would be able to initiate a transaction.
 The fair value of the underlying funds and securities is used to determine the NAV of the separate account, which is not publicly quoted.
 The fair value of the underlying mutual funds and equity securities are based on quoted prices of identical assets.
 The fair value of the underlying fixed income securities are based on third-party pricing vendors that utilize observable market information.
-As of December 31, 2017, all separate accounts are reflected in Level 2.
+The fair value of all separate accounts is reflected in Level 2.

 One separate account invests in real estate.
 The fair value of the underlying real estate is estimated using discounted cash flow valuation models that utilize public real estate market data inputs such as transaction prices, market rents, vacancy levels, leasing absorption, market cap rates, and discount rates.
+In addition, each property is appraised annually by an independent appraiser.
+The fair value of the separate account is based on NAV and is considered a Level 2 asset.